CE Vision Statement

-Career &Technical Education courses and programs offer opportunities to pursue CTE educational and career goals resulting in skill awards, certificates, degrees and transfer preparation, to upgrade skill sets for specific occupations, and to address the workforce training needs of business and industry.
+Career Education courses and programs offer opportunities to pursue CE educational and career goals resulting in skill awards, certificates, degrees and transfer preparation, to upgrade skill sets for specific occupations, and to address the workforce training needs of business and industry.

-Career and technical education prepares both youth and adults for a wide range of careers.
+Career education prepares both youth and adults for a wide range of careers.
 These careers may require varying levels of education—from high school and post-secondary certificates to two- and four-year college degrees.

-What subject areas are covered by career and technical education?
+What subject areas are covered by career education?

 Yes, according to many studies.
-Career and technical education graduates are 10-15 percent more likely to be in the labor force, and earn 8-9 percent more than graduates of academic programs, according to a 2001 Russell Sage Foundation study.
-A ratio of one CTE class for every two academic classes was shown to minimize the risk of students dropping out in a 2005 National Research Center for Career and Technical Education (NRCCTE) report.
-Career and technical education concentrators take more and higher level math than their general education counterparts, according to a 2002 NCCTE study.
-ACTE has more evidence that career and technical education works on the CTE Information and Research Web page.
+Career education graduates are 10-15 percent more likely to be in the labor force, and earn 8-9 percent more than graduates of academic programs, according to a 2001 Russell Sage Foundation study.
+A ratio of one CE class for every two academic classes was shown to minimize the risk of students dropping out in a 2005 National Research Center for Career and Technical Education (NRCCTE) report.
+Career education concentrators take more and higher level math than their general education counterparts, according to a 2002 NCCTE study.
+ACTE has more evidence that career and technical education works on the CE Information and Research Web page.